dentarg/auth0-blog/_posts/2016-04-13-authentication-in-golang.markdown

 ## Aside: Adding Authentication with Auth0

 Adding user authentication will allow us to protect our API.
 Since our app deals with projects that are in active development, we don’t want any data to be publicly available.
 We will accomplish this in two parts.
-We will add authentication in Go and protect our API endpoints from being accessed without a proper `access_token` token.
+We will add authentication in Go and protect our API endpoints from being accessed without a valid `access_token` token.
 Next, we'll add a way for users to login through our React app and get a token.

 ### Authentication in Golang

 To start, let’s secure our API endpoints.
 We did this earlier with manual generation and verification of the JWT, but now we'll expand on the functionality here.
-We will utilize the `auth0-community/auth0` and `square/go-jose.v2` libraries for dealing with the JWT.
+We will utilize the [`auth0-community/auth0`](https://github.com/auth0-community/go-auth0) and [`square/go-jose.v2`](https://github.com/square/go-jose) libraries for dealing with the JWT.
 Our implementation is as follows:

 ```go
 package main